 First, I walk along Calle Florida all the way to the end, which seems to lead to the business centre of the city.
 It's lunch time, indeed I have lunch in what is clearly: a businessmen's restaurant, fast service, decent food, no-one cares that I am eating alone.

-Aside from the phenomenally fat tourist in the second picture, we can see two sharpshooters on the top of the Casa Rosada - they appeared just as I started to survey the scene.
+In addition to the phenomenally fat tourist in the second photo, we can see two sharpshooters on the top of the Casa Rosada - they appeared just as I started to survey the scene.

 Next step: my one and only visit to a museum in Buenos Aires - I simply had no opportunity to visit another.
 It was "Museo de la Ciudad de Buenos Aires", not one of the best organized collection of antiquities I have seen in my life.
 In fact, it was hard to find - the street address did not correspond to the real address.
 The museum was at the top of a badly-lit staircase in a building that has seen better days.
 An elderly babushka (there is no better word) asked for a peso or two for the ticket.
 The museum consisted of a few interconnected, rather shabby, rooms.
 Half of it was devoted to old black-and-white photos, mostly of turn-of-the century (19th to 20th, that is) middle-class gentlemen (with spectacular mustaches), ladies and children, the latter usually dressed up in adult clothes, looking ever so proper.
 Then there were a couple of rooms devoted to toys popular in the 1940s and 50s.